Seneca-ICTOER/OSM620v1/docs/Labs/lab3.md

 Let's apply the same incoming ping firewall rule to our Server Core machine so we can check it's network connectivity as well.

-1. Login to your Server Core (srv2) machine.
+1. Login to your Server Core *(srv2)* machine.
 2. The _sfconfig_ text-based application automatically launches.
-3. Select option 8 to find this machine's IP address.
+3. Select option 8 to find this machine's **Internal Network** IP address.
 Write it down.
-4. Back in your Windows 11 Client (client1), try to ping this address.
+4. Back in your Windows 11 Client (*client1*), try to ping this address.
 Does it work?
-5. Just as in srv1, it doesn't.
+5. Just as in *srv1*, it doesn't.
-6. Go back to srv2.
+6. Go back to *srv2*.
 7. If you're still in the _Network settings_ page, leave the field blank and hit **Enter** to go back to the main screen.
 8. Select option 15 to exit to PowerShell.
 9. As there's no GUI, we need to use PowerShell for firewall management.